On the Wasserstein alignment problem: Introduction

 where the supremum is over all functions $(\xi,\psi)\in \CEF_{\mu} \times C(\Z)$ satisfying the constraint

 \end{theorem} Note that the above problem is convex in its argument $(\xi, \psi)$.
-Hence we can implement the non-convex Wasserstein alignment problem by running a linear program.
-In Section \ref{sec:implementation} we provide a linear programming formulation in a simplified setting and illustrate its use with several examples from shape analysis.
+Hence we can implement the non-convex Wasserstein alignment problem by running a {\it linear program}.
+In \cref{sec:implementation} we provide a linear programming formulation in a discretized setting and illustrate its use with several examples from shape analysis.
+We also discuss possible ways of making this approach more scalable, but a full algorithmic development is beyond the scope of this paper.